What is Boofing? Is It Safer Than Other Drug Use Methods?

 Do You Have a Substance Use Problem?

-- Obsessing over your ability to use the substance again or taking action to create an ongoing supply of the substance
+• Taking action to create an ongoing supply of the drug

 Treatment Options for Substance Use Disorder (SUD)

 Many treatment options are available for people with a substance use disorder.
-They vary from person to person and are most effective when combined with another treatment method.
+They vary from person to person and are most effective when in combination with another treatment method.

 Click to learn more about the most effective types of addiction treatment: